Pharmacy Contraception Service (PCS)

 Record keeping and data management

 Clinical records of service provisions should be retained for an appropriate period.
-Records of the reimbursement data reported to the NHSBSA’s MYS portal should be retained for three years for PPV purposes (See Annex B of the service specification).
+Records of the reimbursement data reported to the NHSBSA’s MYS portal should be retained for three years for PPV purposes.

 As pharmacy owners are the data controller, it is for each pharmacy owner to determine what the appropriate length of time is, beyond three years that the clinical records are kept for.
+This retention period should be in line with both the requirements for the record type and if the record relates to a child.
 Decisions on this matter should be documented in the SOP and should be in line with Records Management Code of Practice for Health and Social Care.

 The pharmacy is required to report any patient safety incidents related to the service in line with the approved particulars for patient safety for pharmacies.